modmore/docs/en/05_SimpleCart/v2.x/02_Manager/05_Administration/02_Delivery_Methods.md

 <input type="hidden" name="deliveryMethod" value="1" />
 ````

 Make sure the ID in the value is correct with your delivery method.
 With this change to the form, the order will always be created with that specific delivery method.

+Please note: if you like to use Dynamic Shipping Costs calculation, it is not recommended to "hide" the delivery method for the customer!